 The 50 Years of the ACM Turing Award Celebration

 Our celebration will culminate with a conference on June 23 - 24, 2017 at the Westin St. Francis in San Francisco.
 ACM Turing laureates will join other ACM award recipients and experts in moderated panel discussions exploring how computing has evolved and where the field is headed.
-Panel discussions include:
+Panel discussions and talks include:

 Day 1, June 23

 Deep neural networks can be trained with relatively modest amounts of information and then successfully be applied to large quantities of unstructured data.
 Their capabilities, in some domains, rival those of human beings.
 How are deep neural networks changing our world and our jobs and how may things further change going forward?

 Moderator: Judea Pearl (2011 Turing laureate)

 Panelists: Michael Jordan, Fei-Fei Li, Ilya Sutskever, and Raquel Urtasun

 - Restoring Personal Privacy without Compromising National Security

 Panelists will explore how state-of-the-art cryptography, security, networked systems, and data-management technology might enable government agencies to acquire actionable, useful information about legitimate targets of investigation without intruding upon the electronic activity of innocent parties.
 They will also address the need to use laws and policies in conjunction with technology to hold government agencies accountable for proper use of private information.

 Panelists: Whitfield Diffie (2015 Turing laureate), Bryan Ford, Nadia Heninger, and Paul Syverson